777riven/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this file 5-execute adds execute permission to the owner of the file hello this file 6-multiple_permessions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello this file 7-everybody  adds execution permission to the owner, the group owner and the other users, to the file hello
+this file 5-execute adds execute permission to the owner of the file hello this file 6-multiple_permessions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello this file 7-everybody  adds execution permission to the owner, the group owner and the other users, to the file hello this file 8-James_Bond sets the permission to the file hello as follows: this file 8-James_Bond sets the permission to the file hello as follows:Owner: no permission at all, Group: no permission at all,Other users: all the permissions